alewieland/Distater-Response-Pipe/README.md

 ## Getting Started

-Please fin below on how to get started with the project and how to interact with it.
+Please find below on how to get started with the project and how to interact with it.

 ### Packages